Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Simulation Results and Discussion

 \subsection{Beam Split}

-We compare all WFs using a stochastic THz channel simulator, TeraMIMO \cite{tarboush2021teramimo}, in Fig.~\ref{fig:compare_beamsplit}, for $B\!=\!\unit[50]{GHz}$ and $f_c\!=\!\unit[0.325]{THz}$.
+We compare all waveforms using a stochastic THz channel simulator, TeraMIMO \cite{tarboush2021teramimo}, in Fig.~\ref{fig:compare_beamsplit}, for $B\!=\!\unit[50]{GHz}$ and $f_c\!=\!\unit[0.325]{THz}$.
 We consider an UM-MIMO system with beamforming, where both Tx and Rx have uniform linear arrays of $32$ AEs; we set the communication distance to $\unit[1]{m}$.
-The channel is LoS-dominant with a few MP components, which tends to be almost flat-fading.
-We first plot the BERs assuming the absence of beam split; all WFs achieve similar performance except for OQAM/FBMC (we considered simple MMSE equalization).
+The channel is LoS-dominant with a few multi-path components, which tends to be almost flat-fading.
+We first plot the BERs assuming the absence of beam split; all waveforms achieve similar performance except for OQAM/FBMC (we considered simple MMSE equalization).
 When adding beam split, OQAM/FBMC is shown to be less affected compared to CP-OFDM.
-OTFS, SC-FDE, and DFT-s-OFDM (with large $\bar{M}$) have high robustness to THz-induced impairments, securing multiple-dB BER gains over both CP-OFDM and OQAM/FBMC.
+DFT-s-OTFS, OTFS, SC-FDE, and DFT-s-OFDM (with large $\bar{M}$) have high robustness to THz-induced impairments, securing multiple-dB BER gains over both CP-OFDM and OQAM/FBMC.
+Furthermore, we study the effect of changing the system bandwidth $B$ for both CP-OFDM and OTFS.
+We keep the previous simulation settings and only change the system bandwidth as $B\!\in\!\{1,30,40\} \mathrm{GHz}$.
+Fig.~\ref{fig:chnage_BW_BSE} shows that increasing the system bandwidth $B$ results in severe performance degradation due to significant array gain loss.
+The THz path components squint into different spatial directions at different subcarriers, causing this loss.
+Moreover, the results confirm the superiority of OTFS compared to CP-OFDM in terms of beam split robustness.